Hiren-marakana/NASA-REST-API/README.md

 <b>Step 3.</b> After calling the API.

+   # NOTE: Refer to Index.js to get below response from function

                * Call the NASA-API in Lambda function.
                * After receiveing the API response we get: